That first sip of a Bloody Mary is the best, amirite?

 It’s not necessary but can take the bloody to more complex taste levels.
 Try the peppercorn-infused vodka recipe!

-- Batch and serve in glass
+- Batch in glass not plastic

-- Always have a back up plan!
+- Always have a back-up!